maflcko/b-c-gui-translations-review/reviews/cs.md

         <translation>Adresy s omezením počtu přijatých adres</translation>

 YES
-The translation is inaccurate and redundant.
-The source text "Addresses Rate-Limited" refers to addresses that have been rate-limited (i.e., limited in processing due to rate limits).
-The provided translation "Adresy s omezením počtu přijatých adres" literally means "Addresses with a limitation on the number of received addresses," which is confusing and repeats "addresses" redundantly.
+The translation is problematic because it changes the meaning of the original.
+"Addresses Rate-Limited" means that the addresses have been subject to rate limiting (their rate is limited), not that it is an "address with a limit on the number of received addresses".
+The current translation also introduces ambiguity and awkwardness.

-A better translation would be concise and clear, for example:
-"Adresy omezené kvůli rychlostnímu limitu" or
-"Adresy omezené rychlostí"

-These capture the idea that the addresses are rate-limited (limited by rate).

 Correct translation:
+Adresy omezené rychlostí
+or
+Adresy omezené kvůli omezení rychlosti

+A more context-accurate option:
+Adresy omezené rate-limitem

+Choose the most context-appropriate, with the first one generally preferred in technical UI:
 Adresy omezené rychlostí
 ```